apnadkarni/blt/man/graph.rst

 *pathName* **pen names** ?\ *pattern* ... ?

-  Returns a list of pens matching zero or more patterns.
-If no *pattern* argument is give, the names of all pens are returned.
+  Returns the names of all the pens in the graph.
+If one or more *pattern* arguments are provided, then the name of any pen matching *pattern* will be returned. *Pattern* is a glob-style pattern.

 POSTSCRIPT
 ~~~~~~~~~~